chisNaN/wt-auth-token/README.md

 #Webtask token authentication

->Small repos to show how it is swift and easy to deploy a JSON web token authentication with the [Webtask.io](https://webtask.io/) FaaS
+>Small repo to show how it is swift and easy to deploy a JSON web token authentication with the [Webtask.io](https://webtask.io/) FaaS

 :bulb: Free functions expire after 1 month